Ehiane/100_days_of_code_in_python-Projects/blindAuction/readme.md

 5. Decide whether to keep playing or stop.
 6. The application will display the winner with the highest bid.

-## Screenshots
-Include any relevant screenshots or GIFs of the application in this section.

 ```python
 import dependencies as extrnl